 Almost every team tries to build their own solution first.
 We did too, back in the day.
 It always starts the same way.

-Approach 1: Database Locking
+Approach 1: Database Coordination

 // Don't do this